John Kerry's appointment as climate envoy shows the world we're back in the game

 President-elect Joe Biden couldn’t have sent a stronger message to the world with his announcement Monday that John Kerry will be the special presidential envoy for climate.
-By appointing a former secretary of state whose signature achievements included brokering a climate change accord with China and personally negotiating the Paris Climate Agreement, it’s clear the United States is back on the world stage after four years of chaotic isolationism under President Donald Trump.
+By appointing a former secretary of state whose signature achievements included brokering a climate change accord with China and personally negotiating the Paris climate agreement, it’s clear the United States is back on the world stage after four years of chaotic isolationism under President Donald Trump.

 In this position, Kerry will represent US interests on the international stage.
 Former Secretary of State Hillary Clinton originally envisioned the special envoy position to represent the State Department in meetings with foreign officials, but with this high-profile appointment, Biden has given the role a major boost from its original conception.
 Rather than report to the secretary of state, Kerry will directly represent the president and sit on the powerful National Security Council.